eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 ### Full Run-2 region plots

 The full Run-2 signal region, control region, and sideband plots were made using the instructions [here](https://gitlab.cern.ch/cms-chip/chip/-/blob/master/configs/nonVBF_instructions.md#plots-for-2016-18-combined).
+Run the `make_nonVBF_plots.py` step with the `-m` and `-p` options to save figures in pdf format, and only plot inclusive categories.

 ## Dark matter limit plot